Shawn-Chahal/what-to-watch/README.md

 # What to watch?

-This repository builds the database an front end which is used in the [What to watch?](https://www.shawnchahal.com/what-to-watch) web app.
+This repository builds the database and front end which is used in the [What to watch?](https://www.shawnchahal.com/what-to-watch) web app.

 ## What does the app do?